 OFCCP Says TRICARE Providers Are Independent From Affirmative Action Obligations

-Just in time for Independence Day, the government agency overseeing affirmative action requirements for federal contractors declared that healthcare providers who participate in TRICARE – the federal health care program providing benefits to uniformed service members, retirees and their families – are “independent” from its jurisdiction.
+The government agency overseeing affirmative action requirements for federal contractors recently declared that healthcare providers who participate in TRICARE – the federal health care program providing benefits to uniformed service members, retirees and their families – are “independent” from its jurisdiction.
 The final rule released by the Office of Federal Contract Compliance Programs (OFCCP) establishes a national interest exemption from Executive Order 11246 (E.O.
 11246), Section 503 of the Rehabilitation Act of 1973 (Section 503), and the Vietnam Era Veterans’ Readjustment Action of 1974 (VEVRAA) for those health care providers with agreements to furnish medical services and supplies to individuals participating in TRICARE.
 Thus, long-awaited regulations make clear that hospitals whose only “federal contract” is the acceptance of the military healthcare insurance program are not subject to the requirements or the enforcement of the OFCCP regulations.

 Federal law requires that government contractors refrain from discriminating on the basis of race, sex, and other grounds.
 Government contractors must also take affirmative action to ensure equal employment opportunities in their employment practices.
 The OFCCP enforces the equal employment opportunity laws and regulations that apply to federal contractors.
 In addition to providing the parameters necessary for contractors to meet their affirmative action requirements, the regulations provide that the OFCCP’s director may exempt a federal contractor from E.O.
 11246, Section 503, and VEVRAA if the they determine that special circumstances in the national interest require doing so.